seng438-winter-2022/seng438-a5-tiz00013/Assignment5-ReportTemplate.md

 C-SFRAT tool was used for reliability growth testing.
 This tool allowed us to apply multiple models to the failure data to evaluate accuracy of each model.

 ## Result of model comparison (selecting top two models)
 There are a total 8 models available in tool with each up to 6 combinations of covariates.
 Two best fit models were identified based on highest mean and median weighted from multiple goodness of fitness methods.
-As shown in below figure, top two models were Discrete Weibull (Type III) with covariate F and IFR generalized Salvia & Bolin with covariate F.
+As shown in below figure 1, top two models were Discrete Weibull (Type III) with covariate F and IFR generalized Salvia & Bolin with covariate F.
 <p align="center">
   <img width="600" src="https://github.com/seng438-winter-2022/seng438-a5-tiz00013/blob/main/images/10.png" alt="Material Bread logo">
 </p>